Comparison of Abdominal Aortic Aneurysm Growth in Adult Smoking Patients Who Either Switch to IQOS, Continue Smoking, or Quit Smoking.

 Inclusion criteria specific to patients screened for enrollment and randomization to the CC or IQOS arm:

-• Not intending to quit smoking within the next 6 months.
+• Not intending to quit smoking within the next 6 months after having been advised to quit smoking.

 Inclusion Criteria specific to patients screened for enrollment into the SC arm: